 RipEX2 is built into a rugged die-cast aluminium casing that allows for multiple installation possibilities, see Section 4.3, “Mounting”.

 All connectors are located on the front panel.
 The upper side features a LED panel.
-The HW button is located on the front pannel as well (close to the COM pannel).
+The HW button is located on the front panel as well (close to the COM connector).

 An antenna can be connected to RipEX2 via TNC female 50Ω connector.

 RipEX2 is equipped with two connectors.
 The Tx/Rx connector will be used for common transmitting and receiving single antenna installation (even with different Rx and Tx frequencies).

-Both Rx and Tx/Rx connectors for split installation (two antennas or duplex operation with duplexer) – Rx for receiving and Tx/Rx for transmitting.
+Both Rx and Tx/Rx connectors for split installation (separated Tx and Rx antennas or full duplex operation with duplexer) – Rx for receiving and Tx/Rx for transmitting.

 RipEX2 radio modem may be damaged when operated without an antenna or a dummy load.